Raise Your Salary Raise Expectations –

 The tactic may sound arrogant, but actually, the reality is far different than the theory, and by thinking most about your own interest, you’re putting the reality into practice.
 And guess what?
 That will help you earn better.

 6. Take charge

-Often the company which provides you the job thinks that they’re proving you the job opportunity.
-But when you join, it’s not only your benefit and the company is not doing any favor to you, rather you’re ready to share your time, effort, skills and expertise with the company.
-And even for that if you don’t get what you deserve, how does it feel?
+Often the company which provides you with the job thinks that they’re proving you the job opportunity.
+But when you join, it’s not only your benefit, and the company is not doing any favor to you, rather you’re ready to share your time, effort, skills and expertise with the company.
+And even for that, if you don’t get what you deserve, how does it feel?